 Nonetheless, we are not able to find a single definition of language that has completely explained the phenomenon in that particular question and give us satisfaction and stopped scholars, authors and linguists to define the exact answer to that question.

 However, language is a complex human phenomenon as all attempts to define it has proved inadequate.
 In brief, we can say, language is an ‘original noise’ used in actual social situations by human beings.

 Let us now go through the definition of language delivered by different scholars, linguists, authors, and reference books.

 Speech is the representation of the experience of the mind.
-That is according to Aristotle, language is a speech sound produced by human beings in order to express their ideas, emotions, thoughts, desires and feelings.
+That is according to Aristotle, language is a speech sound produced by human beings to express their ideas, emotions, thoughts, desires and feelings.

 Language is an arbitrary system of signs constituted of the signifier and signified.
-In other words, language is first a system based on no logic or reason; secondly, the system covers both objects and expressions used for objects; and thirdly objects and expressions are arbitrarily linked; and finally, expressions include sounds and graphemes used by humans for generating speech and writing respectively for the purpose of communication.
+In other words, language is first a system based on no logic or reason.
+Secondly, the system covers both objects and expressions used for objects.

 The definition of Sapir expresses that language is mainly concerned with only human beings and constituted a system of sounds produced by them for communication.